Assessment and Management Peripheral 1

 In year two, you will explore the neurological, cardio-respiratory and spinal musculoskeletal systems.
 Research methods are used to investigate health promotion activities and behaviour change.

-In your final year, there are greater opportunities for you to direct own your learning and develop independence in managing your professional development.
+In your final year, there are greater opportunities for you to direct your own learning and develop independence in managing your professional development.

 You will undertake placements throughout the course, see below for further details.